x684867/JenkinsMaster/README.md

     and this command will start Jenkins and expose it to the wider network where users can interact to configure and operate the server.

-(3) The container exposes SSH public keys as http://<ipaddr>:80/publicKeys
+(3) The container exposes SSH public keys as http://<ipaddr>/publicKeys

+(4) The container provides a self-signed certificate for Jenkins.
+In most
+    cases people probably prefer to install a signed certificate or other PKI.

 Changes:
 --------